tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 The certificate message contains an opaque string called certificate_request_context, which is extracted from the authenticator request if present.
-If no authenticator request is provided, the certificate_request_context can be chosen arbitrarily but MUST be unique within the scope of the connection.
+If no authenticator request is provided, the certificate_request_context can be chosen arbitrarily but MUST be unique within the scope of the connection and be unpredictable to the peer.

 The certificates chosen in the Certificate message MUST conform to the requirements of a Certificate message in the negotiated version of TLS.
 In